 Reset the pallet control back to step 1.

-This will happen when the pallet has been filled and exited though the sequence.
+This will happen when the pallet has been filled and exited through the sequence.

 Reset layer on the pallet.